Login

 If an employee stops working for you for over three months, the 18-month timeline resets, and you can re-hire them through a labor leasing company for another 18 months.
 Though it can provide a short-term employment fix, this stop-start method can be cumbersome and detrimental to your long-term business growth.

 You’ll likely experience gaps in workflows, lower engagement and productivity, and decreased retention due to your team member(s) being out of work for three months.
+It may also prove difficult to hire employees and manage payroll services for international companies with the German employee leasing system.

 You may think hiring independent contractors is the solution to this issue, but that can be risky too - especially if you misclassify your chosen talent.